 - delete every mode before the missing one, then save the missing mode followed by all the ones you just deleted

-- save the missing mode, then duplicate every mode that should have come before it (duplicate always goers to mode 1) THEN delete all the modes after it that should have been before it [this option is easier if you don’t have a reference or list]
+- save the missing mode, then duplicate every mode that should have come before it [duplicate always goes to mode 1] THEN delete all the modes after it that should have been before it [this option is easier if you don’t have a reference or list]

-- If you are adding a new prop to the group (e.g. a new addition or replacement or combining with a friend for a show), then save the favorites before grouping (or temp ungroup) and use an existing group member as reference.
+- If you are adding a new prop to the group, e.g. a new addition or replacement or combining with a friend for a show --> save the favorites before grouping (or temp ungroup) and use an existing group member as reference.

-- Remember that the most recently saved goes first, so you’ll need to start from the last mode on the existing prop and work backwards.
+- Remember the most recently saved mode goes to the first spot, so you’ll need to start from the last mode on the existing prop and work backwards.

-- If you have a lot of favorites, it’s much faster to make a list.
-We like the annotation “P#M#” eg. P1M1=Page1 Mode1. for adjusted modes you’ll need to use your eye and might need the other prop to compare/match.
+- If you have a lot of favorites to save, make a list.
+We like the annotation “P#M#” eg. P1M1=Page1 Mode1.
+For adjusted modes, you’ll need to use your eye and might need the other prop to compare/match.